James Cagney: The Roaring Twenties (1939)

 During his first year back at Warner Bros., Cagney became the studio's highest earner, making $324,000.
-In addition to the smash hit Each Dawn I Die, an extremely entertaining prison movie with George Raft that was so successful at the box office that it prompted the studio to offer Raft an important contract in the wake of his departure from Paramount, and The Oklahoma Kid, a memorable Western with Humphrey Bogart as the black-clad villain.
+He starred with George Raft in the smash hit Each Dawn I Die, an extremely entertaining prison movie that was so successful at the box office that it prompted the studio to offer Raft an important contract in the wake of his departure from Paramount.
+In addition, Cagney made The Oklahoma Kid, a memorable Western with Humphrey Bogart as the black-clad villain.
 Cagney completed his first decade of movie-making in 1939 with The Roaring Twenties, his first film with Raoul Walsh and his last with Bogart.
 After The Roaring Twenties, it would be a decade before Cagney made another gangster film.
 Cagney again received good reviews; Graham Greene stated, "Mr. Cagney, of the bull-calf brow, is as always a superb and witty actor".
 The Roaring Twenties was the last film in which Cagney's character's violence was explained by poor upbringing, or his environment, as was the case in The Public Enemy.
 From that point on, violence was attached to mania, as in White Heat.
 In 1939 Cagney was second to only Gary Cooper in the national acting wage stakes, earning $368,333.

-1940-1941: City for Conquest, The Fighting 69th, and The Strawberry Blonde
+1940–1941: City for Conquest, The Fighting 69th, and The Strawberry Blonde

 In 1940, Cagney portrayed a boxer in the epic thriller City for Conquest with Ann Sheridan as Cagney's leading lady, Arthur Kennedy in his first screen role as Cagney's younger brother attempting to compose musical symphonies, Anthony Quinn as a brutish dancer, and Elia Kazan as a flamboyantly dressed young gangster originally from the local neighborhood.
 The well-received film with its shocking plot twists features one of Cagney's most moving performances.

 Later the same year, Cagney and Sheridan reunited with Pat O'Brien in Torrid Zone, a turbulent comedy set in a Central American country in which a labor organizer is turning the workers against O'Brien's character's banana company, with Cagney's "Nick Butler" intervening.
 The supporting cast features Andy Devine and George Reeves.

 Cagney's third film in 1940 was The Fighting 69th, a World War I film about a real-life unit with Cagney playing a fictional private, alongside Pat O'Brien as Father Francis P. Duffy, George Brent as future OSS leader Maj.
 "Wild Bill" Donovan, and Jeffrey Lynn as famous young poet Sgt.
 Joyce Kilmer.
 Alan Hale Sr., Frank McHugh and Dick Foran also appear.
 In 1941, Cagney and Bette Davis reunited for a comedy set in the contemporary West titled The Bride Came C.O.D., followed by a change of pace with the gentle turn-of-the-century romantic comedy The Strawberry Blonde (1941) featuring songs of the period and also starring Olivia de Havilland and rising young phenomenon Rita Hayworth, along with Alan Hale Sr. and Jack Carson.